Document Type : Original Article

 Digital information management systems for health financing are implemented on the assumption that digitalization, among other things, enables strategic purchasing.
 However, little is known about the extent to which these systems are adopted as planned to achieve desired results.
 This study assesses the levels of, and the factors associated with the adoption of the Insurance Management Information System (IMIS) by healthcare providers in Tanzania.

-Combining multiple data sources, we estimated IMIS adoption levels for 365 firstline health facilities in 2017 by comparing IMIS claim data (verified claims) with the number of expected claims.
+Combining multiple data sources, we estimated IMIS adoption levels for 365 first-line health facilities in 2017 by comparing IMIS claim data (verified claims) with the number of expected claims.
 We defined adoption as a binary outcome capturing underreporting (verified<expected) vs. not-underreporting, using four different approaches.
-We used descriptive statistics and analysis of variance to examine adoption levels across facilities, districts, regions, and months.
-We used logistic regression to identify facility-specific factors (i.e., explanatory variables) associated with different adoption levels.
+We used descriptive statistics and analysis of variance (ANOVA) to examine adoption levels across facilities, districts, regions, and months.
+We used logistic regression to identify facility-specific factors (ie, explanatory variables) associated with different adoption levels.

-We found a median (IQR) difference of 77.8% (32.7-100) between expected and verified claims, showing a consistent pattern of underreporting across districts, regions, and months.
-Levels of underreporting varied across regions (ANOVA: F=7.24, p<0.001) and districts (ANOVA: F=4.65, p<0.001).
-Logistic regression results showed that higher service volume, share of people insured, and greater distance to district HQ were associated with a higher probability of underreporting.
+We found a median (interquartile range [IQR]) difference of 77.8% (32.7-100) between expected and verified claims, showing a consistent pattern of underreporting across districts, regions, and months.
+Levels of underreporting varied across regions (ANOVA: F = 7.24, P < .001) and districts (ANOVA: F = 4.65, P < .001).
+Logistic regression results showed that higher service volume, share of people insured, and greater distance to district headquarter were associated with a higher probability of underreporting.